 How far you go with the Creative Challenge is up to you.
 The workshops may inspire you to take the next exciting step and enter your idea to the Creative Challenge award.
 This is the part of the programme that can open many doors for you.
 For inspiration and to see examples of previous entries watch the Creative Challenge films here.

 All ideas submitted to the Creative Challenge award are assessed by academics and industry specialists.
 It is an excellent way to showcase your work to professionals, meet industry experts and make new contacts.
-Shortlisted students are offered the opportunity to attend an exciting all-expenses paid residential tutorial workshop weekend in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
+Up to 50 shortlisted students are offered the opportunity to attend an exciting all-expenses paid residential programme in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
 Students resubmit their finely tuned idea, improved from the knowledge learnt during the residential weekend.
-The Top 10 ideas are selected.
-The 10 finalists attend a presentation workshop and then present their ideas to a panel of industry specialists.
-The 3 best ideas are chosen at this point.
-The top 10 finalists receive prizes and the opportunity to take part in a work placement.
-The top 3 are also awarded cash prizes.
+The Top 25 ideas are selected to participate in the award events in London, including high profile exhibition, workshops, networking and pitching to industry specialists.
+The best 10 concepts will be shortlisted and announced at the final award ceremony.